The most efficient way to submit new applications is electronically via the Planning Portal.

 A hard copy of all plans and documents is no longer required for all major applications.

-You can find full details regarding major applications here.
-For further clarification please contact the planning department.
+Find full details regarding major applications.
+For further clarification contact the planning department.

 Planning application checklists